 Pierce Salguero, Ph.D.

-I have decades of experience exploring religion and spirituality from different angles.
-I’ve done the practices, and had profoundly transformative spiritual experiences as a result.
+I have decades of experience writing about and personally exploring religion and spirituality from different angles.
+I’ve done the practices and have had profoundly transformative spiritual experiences as a result.
 But, I’ve also trained in the languages, studied the histories, and examined the downsides of these traditions.
-I like to say that I am a student, friend, and fan of spirituality but also a researcher, a skeptic, and a critic.
-This website distills the lessons from a lifetime of exploration of spirituality, presented in a digestible way for modern seekers.
+I like to say that I am a student, friend, and fan of spirituality but also a skeptic, and a critic.
+Multidharma distills the lessons from a lifetime of exploration of spirituality, presenting the “big picture” in a digestible way for modern seekers.